learn-tdd-in/learntdd.in/ember/_commits.md

  }{% endraw %}
 ```

 We configure Mirage to return a post retrieved by ID.
+This allows the post detail screen to be displayed.

+Outer Red: Title not found.

-This allows the post detail screen to be displayed, but no title is shown.
-This is because the data from our create post form isn't actually submitted.
+The title is not shown because the data from our create post form isn't actually submitted.

-### Specify form should send the form data [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/4b7e82c29e8c6ed2f599c381c33c38cce8052d69)
+### Specify form should send the form data [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/620b53e09f7061bd13851d22b16f22f406853eb2)

 #### tests/integration/components/post-form-test.js